backface/turtlenest/README.md

 Finally go to: [http://localhost:8000](http://localhost:8000)

+### Development

+#### Backend

+Link (or copy) docker-compose.dev.yml to docker-compose.override.yml

+    cp docker-compose.dev.yml docker-compose.override.yml

+This will start Django's development server on port 8000 with hot reloading.
+It also starts caddy as local proxy server on port 80 and with SSL on port 443.
+In some cases this is needed for testing.
+Feel free to adapt ports and other settings the the docker-compose.override file - it is not tracked by git.

+You can the standart Django management script like:

+    docker compose exec django python manage.py

+If you don't like docker, you can run turtlenest with [uv](https://docs.astral.sh/uv/).
+Just make sure you configure a valid database in your environment or .env file, see env.SAMPLE.
+Install dependies:

+    uv sync --frozen

-### development
+run development server

+    uv run manage.py runserver

+or using a .env file:

+    uv run --env-file .env manage.py runserver

+#### Frontend

-For frontend development you also need to run tailwind  to compile the stylesheets On first use:
+For styling in frontend development you need to run tailwind to watch and compile the stylesheets.
+You need node and a node package manager.
+We use [pnpm](https://pnpm.io/) On first use run:

 	pnpm install